Cyber-Sam33/react-videogame-hub/README.md

 ## Overview

-This Video Game Hub web application has been created using React, Chakra UI, RAWG API and a mobile-first design approach.
+This Video Game-Hub web application has been created using React, Chakra UI, RAWG API and Vite build tool.

 Users can search for new, old and retro video games by using the search bar and drop-down menus or by genre.
 Games are rated and displayed for the user to explore and the emojis displayed are linked to overall user-ratings.

-Also, dark mode feature is available to the user at the click of a button.
+Also, a dark mode feature is available to the user and this app has been created using a mobile-first design approach.

 ## Landing Page